iboeckma/gelic_mt/README.md

 ```

 ### Encoding
 The passed value is encoded to the following structures.
 Strings or the strings of a list of strings are transformed from NFD to NFC but otherwise returned as they are passed.
 List of dictionaries are returned as a list of strings.
-Each string contains the values of a dictionary, separated by ' -- '.
-The strings are also transformed from NFD to NFC.
+Each string contains the values of a dictionary, separated by ' -- ' and is transformed from NFD to NFC.

 __Example: `encode(editors)`__<br/>
 ```